pivotal-cf/docs-pks/console-deploy-wizard.hbs.md

 1. In the **Name** field, enter a name for the availability zone.
 1. Optionally select **This is the management availability zone**.

-    The management availability zone is the availability zone in which to deploy the TKGI Management Plane.
-The management plane consists of the TKGI API VM, {{ vars.platform_name }}, BOSH Director, and Harbor Registry.
+    The management availability zone is the availability zone in which to deploy the {{ vars.product_short }} Management Plane.
+The management plane consists of the {{ vars.product_short }} API VM, {{ vars.platform_name }}, BOSH Director, and Harbor Registry.
 You can only designate one availability zone as the management zone.
 If you do not designate an availability zone as the management zone, {{  vars.product }} Management Console selects the first one.
 1. In the **Compute Resource** tree, select clusters, host groups, or resource pools for this availability zone to use.
 1. Click **Save Availability Zone**.